Fantom-foundation/fantom-ledger/doc/app_design.md

     - *P2* and *P2* are the instruction parameters.
     - *Lc* is length of the data body as unsigned `uint8` type.
 Data lengths greater than 255 bytes are not supported.
     - *Data* is the message payload.
 Arbitrary data required to perform the instruction.
-    - *Le* is the max length of the response.

 Any unused fields *must* be set to zero by the sender.
 The application is responsible for verification and validation of the incoming message and if an unused field contains any other value than zero, the